Teams, tales and tips – a guide to the local game

 Don Revie, of course, transformed and modernised the club after 1961.
 LUFC as a major football power on a par with Liverpool or Manchester United, the all-white kit, final after final after final, all this came with Revie.
 When Leeds plummeted under Ridsdale 30 years later, the club had a long way to fall.
 Revie had set the bar high.

 The name of Leeds City was revived in 2006 with the merger of Abbey Grange Old Boys, Adel FC and Leeds City Vixens, plus two teams from Horsforth St Margaret’s, to create first and reserve teams in the West Yorkshire League, as well as under-21, ladies and old boys sides.
 Home is the Adel War Memorial Association on Church Lane, in Adel, north Leeds.
-Bus No.1 runs from Infirmary Street, near City Square and Leeds train station, to Otley Road Holt Lane (every 10min, 30min journey time).
+Bus 1 runs from Infirmary Street, near City Square and Leeds train station, to Otley Road Holt Lane (every 10min, 30min journey time).
 From there, either wind your way through the residential zone on the other side of the road or walk towards town to Church Lane, then back up it parallel to the way you came.
 Near the bus stop at the junction of Otley Road and Holt Lane, the Lawnswood Arms is a family-friendly bar/restaurant.

 The major non-league side in town is Guiseley.
 Based at Nethermoor Park, further north on Otley Road, since their foundation in 1909, The Lions rose up through the local leagues to reach the Conference North in 2010.
 In 2015, Guiseley reached the untold heights of the fifth-flight National League thanks to a late recovery at Chorley to win the play-off final 3-2.
 The club currently sits in the National League North, the sixth tier.

 The easiest way to reach Nethermoor Park is to take the train from Leeds to Guiseley (every 30min, 12-14min journey time, £5 day return).
 At Guiseley, cross the station car park to a path between the hedgerows, follow into Otley Road and the ground is on the right.
 Nethermoor Park has a pleasant clubhouse bar attached.